KevinITS-site/KevinITS-site.github.io/another-page.md

 } <br>
 </p>

-Since we obtain no results, we use ASK to test if the property a-cd:hasRelatedWork is present at all within the ArCo ontology:
+Since we obtain no results, we use ASK to test if the property <a href= "https://w3id.org/arco/ontology/context-description/hasRelatedWork">a-cd:hasRelatedWork</a> is present at all within the ArCo ontology:

 <p style="background-color: Azure; padding: 5px;">
 PREFIX arco: <https://w3id.org/arco/ontology/arco/> <br>